mfaurel/55Colonie/_posts/2022-01-14-it-could-be-any-of-us.md

 You see, sometimes in films and even those motivational texts, they always say that things can change suddenly, all of that stuff.
 And the truth is, they might be kind of lame, but realistic in the hardest moments.

 ## A "normal" day
 Later that day I go for a shower.
 It's warm and comfy in there, I usually take my time - I mean, who DOESN'T have shower thoughts and deep moments of introspection?!
-That is until someone from my household barges in and says they have to leave immediately as something is happening to another family member.
+That is until someone I'm with at home barges in and says they have to leave immediately as something is happening to another family member.

 This family member is not a blood family member, but it was someone we were all extremely close to.
 Saw very often.
 Someone that had their batteries constantly charged, saw life in such a positive and forward-thinking way, absolutely one of the coolest people I knew, even if our world views didn't really match (which kind of happens with most of my family anyway, let's say I might be a bit too "progressive" for some of them with more "traditional" ways of thinking, but I digress).